VirkSaab/Virksaab.github.io/_posts/2020-08-01-worktree_ai_nlp_sentiment_sentiment_with_logistic_regression.md

 <div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
 </div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Now, we have a vocab and we have to figure out how to create features from these words.
+<p>Now, we have a vocab, and we have to figure out how to create features from these words.
 One way is one-hot vector using word's index from vocab.
-Vector in python is simply a list of words of a particular sentence.</p>
+A vector in python is simply a list of words of a particular sentence.</p>
-<p>Let's see an example</p>
+<p>Let's see an example.</p>

 </div>
 </div>